hoducninh/SparkMLlib-Keras/README.md

 ## Motivation

-- Recap knowledge with spark MLlib and Keras
+- Recap knowledge about spark MLlib and Keras

 ## Approach